-UPDATE: House Bill 1143 is set to be heard in the Senate.
-Education Committee.
+UPDATE: House Bill 1143 was heard in the Senate Education Committee but has not been voted on yet.

 House Bill 1143 is related to freedom of speech and government overreach in public schools.